trufflesuite/truffle/README.md

 Optional parameters:

 * `-e environment`: Specify the environment.
 Default is "test".
-* `--no-compile`: Don't compile the contracts before running tests.
+* `--compile-all`: Compile all contracts instead of intelligently choosing.
 * `--verbose-rpc`: Log communication between Truffle and the RPC.

 ##### version